xvik/dropwizard-guicey/src/doc/docs/installers/jersey-ext.md

 ```

 !!! note
-    `#!java @LazyBinding` was used to delay provider creation because super class will require hk service locator,
+    `#!java @LazyBinding` was used to delay provider creation because super class will require HK2 service locator,
     which is not yet available. `#!java @HK2Managed` could also be used instead.

 ### ParamConverterProvider